scssphp/scssphp/docs/docs/index.md

 is an array of SCSS typed arguments that the function was sent.
 The second is an array of SCSS values corresponding to keyword arguments (aka kwargs).

-The SCSS *typed arguments* and *kwargs* are actually just arrays that represent SCSS values.
+The SCSS *typed arguments* and *kwargs* are actually just arrays or Number objects that represent SCSS values.
 SCSS has different types than PHP, and this is how **scssphp** represents them internally.

-For example, the value `10px` in PHP would be `array('number', 1, 'px')`.
 There is a large variety of types.
 Experiment with a debugging function like `print_r` to examine the possible inputs.

 The return value of the custom function can either be a SCSS type or a basic